sprblm/user_project_website/README.md

 If you would like to contribute to this project and research you can find more details in [Our contribution documentation](https://github.com/simplysecure/user_project_website/blob/main/CONTRIBUTING.md)

+You can find this projects [companion repository for the research process, discussions and methods here](https://github.com/simplysecure/USER_project)

 # The website's Hugo theme is Cupper